Psychiatric Service Dog · ADA Guide

 Normal grief resolves over time.
 Prolonged grief disorder persists beyond expected timeframes, causes significant functional impairment, and may involve depression or PTSD components — making it potentially ADA-qualifying.

-What tasks can a grief PSD perform in Michigan?
+What ADA-recognized tasks can a grief PSD be trained to perform?

-Tasks must directly mitigate functional impairments — such as tactile grounding during intrusive episodes, hypersomnia interruption, medication reminders, or crisis response.
+ADA-recognized tasks must directly mitigate functional impairments — such as tactile grounding during intrusive episodes, hypersomnia interruption, medication reminders, or crisis response.
+All tasks must be specifically trained, not passive comfort.

-Can grief after suicide loss qualify for a Michigan PSD?
+Can grief following traumatic loss qualify for a PSD under the ADA?

 Yes.
 Complicated grief following traumatic loss, including suicide loss, can develop into clinically impairing prolonged grief disorder.
-A Michigan-licensed clinician evaluates whether the functional impairment meets ADA standards.
+A licensed clinician evaluates whether the functional impairment meets ADA standards.

-A Michigan-licensed psychologist, psychiatrist, or licensed clinical social worker evaluates your condition via telehealth, certifies the functional impairment, and documents specific tasks your dog is trained to perform.
+A licensed psychologist, psychiatrist, or licensed clinical social worker evaluates your condition via telehealth, certifies the functional impairment, and documents specific tasks your dog is trained to perform.